Carolzhangzz/AcademicWeb/_pages/about.md

 Experiencing a revolution driven by AI, it is incredibly exciting to be fully immersed in these cutting-edge technologies.

-I am passionate about developing AI applications and systems, as they offer opportunities to create fascinating applications across various domains.
+I am passionate about developing AI applications and systems to create fascinating applications across various domains.
 From entertainment to e-commerce and productivity tools, AI enables us to create documents, design images, and even produce videos.

 We are currently witnessing a significant shift in user interfaces.
 In the realm of autonomous intelligent agents, we are transitioning from [GUI (Graphical User Interfaces)](#) to [(AUI) LLM Agent-based User Interfaces](#).
 I believe the most natural approach for humans should be to avoid executing every task manually.
 AI should not only complete tasks swiftly but also exceed our expectations.

-This represents the ultimate version of an agent-based user interface.
+This represents the ultimate version of an AI Agent-Based User Interface.

 About Me
 ======